Taco Town

 La Guadalupana Bakery & Café

-This lively, family-run Montrose institution is beloved by many in the city, who pour in here on weekends for breakfast and lunch.
-The Diaz family is from the state of Puebla, which is famous for its mole poblano.
-Every item on offer is a winner, but the very best, the chicken mole taco, is off-menu.
-Bonus: The café de olla, infused with cinnamon, pairs perfectly with the almond croissant.
+This lively, family-run Montrose institution draws crowds on weekends for breakfast and lunch.
+The Diaz family hails from Puebla, which is famous for its mole poblano.
+Every item here is a winner, but the best one—the chicken mole taco—is off-menu.
+Bonus: For something sweet, order the café de olla, which is infused with cinnamon and pairs beautifully with the almond croissant.

 Laredo Taqueria locations are big community hubs across Houston.